vindexTOS/angular-ngrx-reference/README.md

-# Optio Banners Management System

-Optio Banners Management System is an Angular application designed to help banks and their clients manage a crucial dialog in the banking sector.
-It provides a user-friendly interface for creating and managing banners for different digital platforms, including mobile and internet banking.

-📅 Stage: Optio Internship / October 2023
+**Optio Banner Management System**

+This project was my first experience with Angular, and it involved the development of a banner management system for the banking sector and related industries.
+The system was designed to streamline communication between banks and their clients through mobile and internet banking platforms.

-## Features
+## Technologies Used

-- Create and manage banners for different communication channels in the banking sector.
+- **Angular**: This project was implemented using Angular, marking my first venture into this front-end framework.
+- **Ngrx**: For state management, I utilized Ngrx to effectively manage the application's state.
-- Angular application using Angular Material for a modern and user-friendly UI.
+- **Angular Material**: I employed Angular Material for UI components, making the user interface visually appealing and user-friendly.

-- Utilizes NgrX for state management to efficiently manage application data.
+## Challenge

+The banking sector often faces unique challenges, including the need for efficient communication and the management of various functions within a single platform.
+This project aimed to address these challenges by creating a dynamic banner management module.
+This module serves as a valuable tool for marketing teams within banks, enabling them to create, manage, and distribute banners seamlessly across various digital platforms.

 ## Technical Overview

-The system is divided into logical zones, including Header, Right Sidebar, Footer, Main Hero Slider, and more, to allow for the dynamic creation and management of banners.
-Each banner includes the following key fields:
+To facilitate banner management and distribution, the user interface was divided into logical sections such as Header, Right Sidebar, Footer, Main Hero Slider, and others.
+When adding banners, one of these sections had to be specified for placement.

-- **id:** A unique identifier for the banner.
-- **name:** The title of the banner.
-- **channelId:** The communication channel for the banner.
-- **language:** The language in which the banner is displayed.
-- **zoneId:** The logical zone where the banner is shown.
-- **priority:** An index used for sorting banners.
-- **fileId:** The identifier of the uploaded banner image.
-- **url:** The link that users will be directed to when they click on the banner.
-- **startDate:** The date when the banner becomes active.
-- **endDate:** The date when the banner should no longer be displayed.
-- **active:** A boolean indicating whether the banner is currently active.
-- **labels:** An array of labels to categorize the banner.

-## Getting Started

-To view a list of banners and edit them, you can access the Optio Banners API.
-The API provides CRUD operations, allowing you to find banners, view details, and make updates.
-To access the application's banner list, you can create a separate page that displays the data retrieved from the API, enabling users to filter and search for specific banners.
+The essential fields for banner creation, including Title, Channel, Language, Zone, Priority, File ID, URL, Start Date, End Date, and Active (allowing quick toggling of banner display), are clearly defined.

-## Banner List Page
+## Banner Listing Page

-Create a page to display a list of banners using data from the Optio Banners API.
-This page should provide information about each banner, including the image, title, status, zone, start and end dates, and labels.
-You can implement features such as paging and sorting to make it easy for users to navigate through the banner list.
-Additionally, include a search feature to filter the list based on specific criteria.
+I created a listing page to display the banners using data retrieved from the Optio Banners API.
+This page allows users to view banner information, including the image, title, status, zone, start and end dates, and labels.
+Users can also apply filtering and sorting to the banner list and search for specific banners using text.

 ## Banner Editing Form

-For adding and editing banners, you can use a form that appears in a drawer or modal window when a user clicks on a banner in the list.
-This form should allow users to:
+For adding and editing banners, I designed a form that appears as a drawer on the right side of the screen.
+This form allows users to quickly make changes to a banner's details.
+It also supports image uploads, title entry, zone selection, status assignment, date selection, and label tagging.
+Image uploads are processed using the Optio Blobs API.

-- Upload an image
-- Set the title
-- Choose the display zone
-- Assign labels
-- Set start and end dates
-- And more

-Images can be uploaded using Optio's Blobs API, and zones and labels can be retrieved via Optio's Reference Data API.
+The form includes dropdowns for selecting zones and labels, with possible values loaded from the Optio Reference Data API.

-## API Documentation
+## Optio Banners API

-For more detailed information about using the Banners API, please refer to the [API documentation](#).
-It provides methods for searching, viewing, creating, and updating banner data.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute or report issues on [GitHub](https://github.com/yourusername/optio-banners).

-You should replace the placeholders (#, ##, and [...]) with your actual content and links to your API documentation.
-This is a basic template, and you can enhance it with more details, instructions, and any other information relevant to your project.
-Don't forget to update the license link as well.

-Please make sure to replace [...] with actual links and information.
-Additionally, remember to update the LICENSE link to the correct license file in your repository.
+This project interacts with the Optio Banners API using CRUD operations, which are as follows:

+- **Find**: To search for multiple banner records.
+- **Find-One**: To retrieve a single banner record.
+- **Save**: To create or update a banner record.
+- **Delete**: To remove a banner record.

+The API endpoints are clearly documented for reference and usage.

+This project allowed me to gain hands-on experience with Angular, Ngrx, and Angular Material while addressing a real-world challenge faced by the banking sector.
+It was a valuable learning opportunity that honed my skills in front-end development.